d2718/grel/README.md

     exercise certain regulatory influence over their Rooms, like muting or ejecting specific users.

-  * Users should be able to query the server for a full list/pattern-matching list of Room names.
+  * ~~Users should be able to query the server for a full list/pattern-matching list of Room names.~~ done 2021-01-10

   * Eventually, I would like things like blocks/mutes/bans to be IP-specific, but that will require saving more state, and interacting more heavily